KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 ## Muscle model

 The musculotendon properties are fully described in the supplementary materials of the aforementioned publication.
 Importantly, only the tendon slack length, optimal muscle fiber length, maximal isometric muscle force, optimal pennation angle and maximal muscle fiber contraction velocity are extracted from the referred OpenSim model.
 Other properties are defined in the code and can be changed if desired.
-By default, the activation and deactivation time constants are 15 and 60 ms respectively (see tau_act and tau_deact in SolveMuscleRedundancy_$<state>$.m).
+By default, the activation and deactivation time constants are 15 and 60 ms respectively.

 ## Examples